tward02/learn-access/README.md

 # To run application:
 1. Add .env files with required information
-2. Run npm install in both the learn-access-api and leanr-access-app projects
+2. Run npm install in both the learn-access-api and learn-access-app projects
 3. Run npx playwright install in the learn-access-api project
 4. Start learn-access-api using command "node server.js"
 5. Build the learn-access-app project by running "npm run build"